Five Years (David Bowie song): Live versions and legacy

 Bowie recorded "Five Years" for the BBC radio programme Sounds of the 70s: Bob Harris on 18 January 1972 and this performance was broadcast on 7 February 1972.
 In 2000, this recording was released on the Bowie at the Beeb album.
 Bowie performed the song on Old Grey Whistle Test on 8 February 1972.
 This performance, broadcast on television later the same day, is included on the DVD version of Best of Bowie.

+The 1972 Bowie song, "All the Young Dudes", is said to reference the song.
+According to an interview Bowie gave to Rolling Stone magazine in 1973, the boys are carrying the same news that the newscaster was carrying in "Five Years"; the news being the fact that the Earth had only five years left to live.
+Bowie explains: "'All the Young Dudes' is a song about this news.
+It's no hymn to the youth, as people thought.
+It is completely the opposite."

 Bowie performed the song frequently throughout the Ziggy Stardust, 1976 Isolar and 1978 Stage tours.
 Performances from these tours have been released on Live Santa Monica '72, Live Nassau Coliseum '76, in a medley with "Life on Mars?", as well as Stage and Welcome to the Blackout, respectively.
 The track was to be the closing number of Bowie's 1985 Live Aid set at London's Wembley Stadium but was dropped the day before the concert to allow time for the broadcast of the famous appeal video featuring "Drive" by the Cars as its soundtrack.
 The song was not performed again by Bowie until his 2003 Reality Tour.
 A performance from November of that year was included on the A Reality Tour DVD and the album of the same title.
 The track was performed by Bowie with Arcade Fire at the 2005 Fashion Rocks concert in New York as well as "Life On Mars?" and Arcade Fire's own song "Wake Up".

 The song, along with the entire Ziggy Stardust album, has been remastered multiple times, including in 1990 by Rykodisc, and in 2012 for its 40th anniversary.
 The 2012 remaster and a 2003 remix by producer Ken Scott were included in the box set Five Years (1969–1973) in 2015, which took its title from this song.
 "Five Years" was also used in the title of the BBC2 documentary David Bowie – Five Years – The Making of an Icon in 2013.

+The song was inspiration for the 2018 pre-apocalypse television show Hard Sun.
+The song was covered by the English new wave band Duran Duran in 2021, marking the fifth anniversary of Bowie's death.